Types of Lamination

 In this article we’ll cover these three lamination types

-1. Matte Laminating
+1. Matte Lamination

 2. Glossy Lamination